akoustyle/battleship-board-game/README.md

 # How to play
+Each player have 5x5 grid, a battleship(4x1) and a warship(3x1), to start the game you will need to go:

-In your teminal tap this command
+In your teminal and tap this command
 ```bash
 ruby battleship.rb
 ```